 If you decide to go, I recommend going after a rainy day or in spring, when the water levels are even higher than normal.
 It is incredible to see the rush and strength of the water, and that everything is within the mountain adds to its appeal.

 There’s no need to be afraid as the paths are all protected by metal rails.
-In spite of the fact that children under four are not permitted inside, it would still be a wise idea to keep an eye out in case any primary school-aged children are present.
+Even though children under four are not permitted inside, it would still be a wise idea to keep an eye out in case any primary school-aged children are present.

 If you would like to learn more about these beautiful waterfalls called Trümmelbach Falls, read our article Experience Trümmelbach Falls Once In Your Lifetime.